NNPDF/pineappl/docs/cli-tutorial.md

 Welcome to PineAPPL's CLI tutorial!
-Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell.
-This will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.
+Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell to convolute grids with PDFs and perform other operations.
+This tutorial will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.

 ## Interpolation grids and PineAPPL